search instagram arrow-down

 Old Havana with ancient buildings and El Morro castle

-In 1967 I ran away from home at the age of eleven, to escape an abusive father.
+A little about myself….In 1967, I ran away from home at the age of eleven to escape an abusive father.
 My journey from Oregon to Florida on freight trains, buses, and boot leather took 162 days.
-Needless to say, I ran into trouble along the way, part of which was I was kidnapped in Kansas and sold onto a labor farm along with fifteen other children.
-I managed to get away, and at the same time free the other children as well.
+Needless to say, I ran into trouble along the way, part of which I was kidnapped in Kansas and sold onto a labor farm along with fifteen other children.
+I managed to get away and, at the same time, free the other children as well.

 Some might say this was a devastating ordeal for a young man, but it proved to be a life-changing experience, as I would later spend almost three decades rescuing kidnap victims from third-world countries.
 My story is told in The Redemption Wall trilogy, available HERE, on Amazon.